OrdinaryMagician/ibuki_m/README.md

 *"Bottoms up!"*

-This will bring you back to full health and give you a fairly decent strength boost.
+This will bring you back to full health and give you a fairly decent strength boost *(Enough to tear enemies apart with your bare hands)*.
 Do note however that **Ibuki**'s body metabolizes the drunkedness away quickly.
 Part of **Ellen**'s seemingly unending stash.

 ### Omnisight *[Computer Map]*